klaftertief/elm-compiler-infix-precedence/README.md

 Open both html files in your browser. `fresh.html` logs a successful decoing result, `cache.html` logs a decoding error.

+`Bogdanp/elm-route` defines an infix `:=`, which also exists in the `Json.Decode`.
+The chosen precedence depends on whether there are caches in `elm-stuff` or not.

 To circumvent this bug one should add parentheses to make the precedence explicit.